Key Points

 Fishing techniques are frequently ingrained habits.
 Numerous bears employ their mother’s methods in addition to new ones they have picked up independently.
 Although some bears have learned a variety of techniques, others stay with what works.

 The sockeye salmon will leap near enough for bears to catch in their mouths as they perch on the crest of waterfalls and watch for them.
-When space opens up, some younger bears may also adopt this strategy of fishing, which is often used by older bears that can protect this fishing location.
+When space opens up, some younger bears may also adopt this strategy of fishing, which is often used by older bears and can protect this fishing location.

 ©Michal_K/Shutterstock.com